 People who received 50 mg of CBD reported lower VAS scores on the first day and higher satisfaction with pain control on the first and second days compared to those who received 25 mg of CBD and the control group.

 Later in the study, however, CBD’s effects on the study measures were seen to wane.
-At days seven and fourteen, the researchers reported that there were no statistically significant differences in VAS scores, opioid consumption, or patient satisfaction with pain control.
+On days seven and fourteen, the researchers reported that there were no statistically significant differences in VAS scores, opioid consumption, or patient satisfaction with pain control.
 There were also no significant differences in nausea or liver function.

 Based on our findings, CBD is safe and effective in reducing pain in the immediate perioperative period after rotator cuff repair and should be considered for postoperative multimodal pain control.